 Seeking solitude can be misinterpreted by those around you.
 Anti-social, detached, self-indulgent, a loner.
 I’ve been called all of the above, but only in solitude can I find the solution to a niggling problem, get creative, find a new way of looking at my past or my future.

 When I’m in one of my sacred spaces, I don’t feel any pressure to talk to myself.
 Silence is easier.
 More natural, a welcome change.
 Think of a piece of music that never pauses.
 It’s the pause between notes, known as a ‘rest’ or ‘breath’ that allows us to hear the music, understand it’s significance.
-Without the rest, music would be exhausting to listen to.
+Without the pause to rest, music would be exhausting to listen to.
+Life is a little like that.

 Solitude helps me feel grounded, centered, connected to my life.
 No phones, no social media, no reaching out.
-Social media is often a two-edged sword for me; too much posting or scrolling and I feel more separated.
-I have an image of an ocean of hands grasping for something just out of reach.
+Social media is often a two-edged sword for me; too much posting or scrolling and I feel separated.
+I have in mind an image; an ocean of hands grasping for something just out of reach.
+For me, that’s social media.

 Solitude.
 It can feel dangerous.
 It takes courage to step away from the rabbit-like heartbeat of the world and pause for a moment or two, but it’s the ‘rest’ you need and it can change your life.